School Bus Accidents in Illinois

 Many times in bus accidents, the public school district is one of the parties that may be responsible for the crash.
 This is even true for some children who go to private schools because private schools often coordinate their buses through the local public school district.
 Illinois law has a shorter statute of limitations for lawsuits involving state or local governmental entities.
 Parents of injured children only have a year from the date of the accident to file a claim.

 School bus accidents can be physically and emotionally devastating.
-If your child has been injured in such an accident, contact a Naperville school bus accident lawyer at Woodruff Johnson & Evans today to learn more about your rights.
+If your child has been injured in such an accident, contact a Naperville school bus accident lawyer at Woodruff Johnson & Evans Law Offices today to learn more about your rights.